-In this non-examined assessment unit (NEA), focus is on the development of 2 practical skills.
-You are required to select just one pathway.
-The tasks assesses your knowledge, understanding and skills in relation to identifying, interpreting and calculating information; writing success criteria; carrying out a range of techniques appropriate to the pathway and evaluating tasks.
+In this Non-Examined Assessment unit (NEA), focus is on the development of 3 practical skills.
+The tasks assess your knowledge, understanding and skills in relation to identifying, interpreting and calculating information; writing success criteria; carrying out a range of techniques appropriate to the pathway and evaluating tasks.